-Being charged with Stunt Driving is a serious situation, drivers should consider getting legal advice from OTT Legal and representation for your court appearance.
+Being charged with Stunt Driving is a serious situation, drivers should consider getting legal advice and representation for your court appearance.

 Although you maybe able to appear in traffic court yourself, if anything goes wrong or you make a mistake, you could:

 - lose your licence for 1 -3 years

 - be sentenced to a period of time in jail

 Many Ontario jurisdictions have sent drivers to jail for high speed stunt driving charges, and fines of over $5,000 are not uncommon.